yogarjun77/Getting-and-Cleaning-Data---Project/README.md

+##UCI Human Activity Recognition Using Smartphones - Preparation of Tidy Data Set

-#4 files -
+###Preparation of 4 files -
-###readme.md - to explain the derivation of tidy data set using run_analysis.R script
+1. readme.md - to explain the derivation of tidy data set using run_analysis.R script
-###run_analysis.R - R script to generate tidy data set
+2. run_analysis.R - R script to generate tidy data set
-###codebook.md - explanation of variable selections and experiment details
+3. codebook.md - explanation of variable selections and experiment details
-###Human_Activity_Recognition_Using_Smartphones_tidy.csv - as final output
+4. HAR_tidy.txt - as final output

 ###Step by step explanation to obtain tidy data set using run_analysis.R script

-1. Load necessary libraries - dplyr, data.table, plyr, reshape2

-2. Assuming data unzipped already to /UCI HAR Dataset folder - create data frames for all files using read table function - 8 files in total
+1. Assuming data unzipped already to /UCI HAR Dataset folder - create data frames for all files using read table function - 8 files in total

-3. Creating a master_data set that combines all the data
+2. Create a master_data set that combines all the data

-	features.txt will be the names of 561 columns in all the tables.
-Clean it up to all lower case, remove ()
+a) Clean up Column Names -features.txt will be the names of 561 columns in all the tables.

-	Create Master table for test data set - column bind activity and subject, row bind test and train tables
+b) Create Master table for test data set - column bind activity and subject, row bind test and train tables

-	verify proper length/rows
+c) verify proper length/rows

-4. Extract only required mean and std measurements into clean_data - ignoring meanfreq and angle(...) tests
+3. Extract only required mean and std measurements into clean_data - ignoring meanfreq and angle(...) tests

-5. Melt Data to reshape and re-cast into meaningful table.
-Final table will be cast_data which summarized tests by activity type

-6. write data to tidy data file Human_Activity_Recognition_Using_Smartphones_tidy.txt
+4. write data to tidy data file HAR_tidy.txt